First footsteps in Canada – Toronto and the Niagara Falls

 3. Tim Hortons – I believe the success of this coffee and fast food chain should be described in marketing text books.
 My brain just doesn’t get it how this ex-hockey player managed to make the entire country crazy for an oversized cup of filtered coffee.

-There is always more to read: All of the animals I spotted in Canada
+There is always more to read: Why I left Budapest (2/2)

 I stayed close to the Sheppard – Yonge subway station, and there were 3 Tim Hortons shops on 200 m.
 That pretty well describes the phenomenon.
 On the contrary, the introduction of this Canadian hit in the United States was not such a big hit.
 There are some, but you would have to look for them thoroughly.